| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 were used for Greenpeace's work on vinyl toys.
 The lead/cadmium experimental work

-*Phthalates: Greenpeace Research Laboratories, University of Exeter,
+was conducted entirely by independent laboratories. *Phthalates: Greenpeace Research Laboratories, University of Exeter,

 Department of Biological Sciences, Exeter, UK.
 Greenpeace laboratory with expertise